top of page

 51 days of Absolute Wilderness

 The bus services in Tasmania are so rigid.
-The regular long term operators have developed a stranglehold on the various scheduled services, have become less concerned with providing appropriate services and more focused on protecting their revenues gained from government subsidies.
+The regular long term operators have developed a stranglehold on the various scheduled services and have become less concerned with providing appropriate services but becoming more focused on revenues gained from government subsidies.

 RoamWild Tasmania expressed interest in the Strahan to Burnie service when it was trialled which provoked the wrath of long standing incumbent operators who, as we learned from the wretched experience, are able to manipulate the bureaucracy in a cartel type manner.
 First, they made certain that we were not able to the tender for the service.
 Then they just plain bullied and manipulated to maintain their own desired status quo.
-Then, the company who unsurprisingly...wait, I was going to type there 'unsurprisingly won the tender', but really they were given the job so effectively there was no real tender process at all.
-They then directly contacted people that were in our employ at the time offering them employment to drive it and 'keep this confidential', was the stipulation!
+Then further, the company who unsurprisingly...wait, I was going to type there 'unsurprisingly won the tender', but really they were given the job so effectively there was no real tender process at all.
+They then directly contacted people that in our employ at the offering them employment and to 'keep it confidential'

 4 years later Redline decide that they will no longer provide the service for Zeehan secondary students attending Mountain Heights school in Queenstown.
 We again expressed interest but no consideration was ever communicated to us.

 Just weeks later our government announced that the Strahan to Hobart service, which Tassielink were providing, was not getting enough passengers so the subsidy will no longer be made available and the service will be cancelled.
 Well, Tassielink and co don't lose, they get an increase in subsidy to provide a 7 day a week service to Burnie instead.
-Government spin it as an improvement to the public passenger transport and then announce $300K to subsidise a same day return air service trial between Hobart and Strahan for a year.
+Government spin it as an improvement to the region's public passenger transport services and then announce $300K to subsidise a same day return air service trial between Hobart and Strahan for a year.
+The Tasmanian liberal government plays friendly favourites , most of whom are based in Hobart.

-'Hello, RoamWild Tasmania?, we have organised a walking expedition and just learned there's no longer a bus service, can you help?'
+'Hello, RoamWild Tasmania?, we want to embark on an expedition and just learned there's no longer a bus service, can you help?'

 Exciting stuff this!
 We ended up with four moves just for these most intrepid bushwalker types, three to and from Hobart and one from Launceston.
 On the last Strahan to Hobart we had two students travel back to Strahan with us.
 It has given us enough optimism to persevere.

-And if they can grow a spine and pull some heads from the trough.
+And if they can grow a spine, stop playing favourites and pull some heads from the trough.

 Recent Posts